nrwl/nx/docs/shared/tools-workspace-generators.md

 ### With Visual Studio Code

-1. Open the Command Pallette and choose `Debug: Create JavaScript Debug Terminal`.
+1. Open the Command Palette and choose `Debug: Create JavaScript Debug Terminal`.
    This will open a terminal with debugging enabled.
 2. Set breakpoints in your code
 3. Run `nx workspace-generator my-generator` in the debug terminal.